Magnolia, Texas: State government

 In the Texas Senate, Magnolia is part of District 4, represented by Republican Brandon Creighton.
 In the Texas House of Representatives, Magnolia is part of District 3, represented by Cecil Bell Jr.

 Federal government

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
-In the United States House of Representatives, Magnolia is part of District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, Magnolia is part of District 8, represented by Republican Morgan Luttrell.

 The United States Postal Service Magnolia Post Office is located at 815 Goodson Road.

 Education

 Public schools

 The city of Magnolia is part of the Magnolia Independent School District.